Adapting LLM Agents with Universal Feedback in Communication

-\item \textbf{Analogue}: Dialogue is a teacher-student style pattern for powerful agents to teach the novice agents (\Algref{alg:analogue}).
-We design the Analogue pattern for complex analytical tasks such as numerical reasoning, which require extensive analytical examples for agents to improve the specific reasoning ability lacking in the pretrained models.
-Similar to Dialogue, the Analogue pattern also has multiple roles played by different agents, but the teacher roles can \textbf{directly provide the reward signal and new analogous examples}, which are all provided by the system (environments) in the previous pattern.
+\item \textbf{Teacher-student Dialogue}: Teacher-student Dialogue is a teacher-student style pattern for powerful agents to teach the novice agents (\Algref{alg:analogue}).
+We design this pattern for complex analytical tasks such as numerical reasoning, which require extensive analytical examples for agents to improve the specific reasoning ability lacking in the pretrained models.
+Teacher-student Dialogue pattern has two roles (student and teacher) played by two agents, however, in addition to the linguistic feedback, the teacher roles can \textbf{directly provide the non-linguistic reward signals}, which are all provided by the system (environments) in the previous pattern.
 The right figure of \fig{fig:patterns} is a toy example with GSM8k to demonstrate how the student agent communicates with the teacher agent in a homework-correcting style.
 In the math question environment, the student agent starts with an initial answer to the current question, then the teacher directly corrects the answer with a reward.
-To help the student improve ability instead of just memorizing the solution, the teacher will generate another analogous question to ask the student.
-Eventually, the student gives a new answer for this analogous question and gets a new reward signal from the teacher.
+To help the student improve ability instead of just memorizing the solution, the teacher will generate another individual question and provide a new reward to the student.

 \end{itemize}